 Format and content of Inclusive Practices Tools (IPT)

-The Inclusive Practices Tools will be in the form of four online surveys/tools that explore similar concepts, but are aimed at different members of the school community:
+The Inclusive Practices Tools were developed in the form of four online surveys/tools that explore similar concepts, but are aimed at different members of the school community:

 Inclusive Practices Staff Survey

 Inclusive Practices Community Survey for parents, whānau and caregivers